Painted Furniture

 Once again, time to put it all together.
 After standing back and staring for a few hours (okay minutes, but you guys out there know what I mean), I realized it needed just a little something more.
 OFF TO HOME DEPOT!!
 I picked up $3.00 worth of "rope" style trim, and glued it onto the shelves.

-Construction phase complete!
-From there it was a matter of finishing.
+So then it was a matter of finishing.
 Here's what I used:

 1. Because the stand was made of pine and had several knots in it, I worried about bleed through.
 So I primed the while thing with two coats of Kilz primer.
 One coat would likely have been sufficient - but I obsess.